Looking for tips on how to extend the range and battery efficiency of your Tesla EV?

 22. Precondition your vehicle while plugged in

-You can precondition the cabin before drive using the mobile app by going to Climate > Turn On and set the temperature as you want.
+You can precondition the cabin before driving using the mobile app by going to Climate > Turn On and set the temperature as you want.

 23. Drive slow